Tammy W. Holt

 Mike Marvel and his wife Pam have been residents of Clayton for the past thirty three years and have been very active in the Clayton community.
 Mr. Marvel is the general manager of Pine Hollow Golf Club in Clayton, NC.
 He is the owner and manager of numerous commercial properties in North Carolina.
 He is also a three time past president of the Clayton Chamber of Commerce and has also served as a Director on the Chamber Board.
 Mr. Marvel is very committed to charitable needs of the community and the growth of Johnston health.
 He has served on numerous committees of organizations to address those needs.

-David Mills is a native of eastern North Carolina and the owner of David F. Mills, P.A.
-David received his undergraduate and law degrees from Campbell University and began practicing law in 1991.
+David Mills is a native of eastern North Carolina and practices law with Narron Wenzel, P.A.
+Mr. Mills received his undergraduate and law degrees from Campbell University and has practiced in Smithfield since 1991.
 Mr. Mills has served on the boards of the Johnston County Tourism Authority, the Downtown Smithfield Development Corporation, and the Smithfield-Selma Chamber of Commerce, which he chaired in 2007.
-He also chairs the Trustees Committee of Centenary United Methodist Church and is Vice-Chair of its Finance Committee.
-He resides in Smithfield with his wife and two children.
+He served on the Board of Governors of the North Carolina Bar Association.
+He and his wife, Martha, attend Centenary United Methodist Church and have two children.

 Jeff Navarro began his career with Edward Jones in 2009 as a financial advisor in Selma and then opened a new office in Smithfield in early 2014.
 He graduated in 2002 from N.C.
-State University with a bachelor’s degree in Business Administration.
-Mr. Navarro is an active member of the community, currently serving as a board member for the Smithfield-Selma Area Chamber of Commerce.
-He is also an active member at First Baptist Church in Smithfield, serving in the children and family ministries.
+State University with a bachelor’s degree in Business Administration, and earned his CFP® designation in 2019.
+Mr. Navarro is an active member of the community, currently serving as Board Chair for the Triangle East Chamber of Commerce.
 He is past president for Boys & Girls Club of Johnston County and has served with the Selma Lions Club.

 Jeff D. Pope